eadsjr/git-meld/README.md

-## WARNING: This does not have all the safety features implemented just yet.
-Use with appropriate caution.
+## WARNING: This project hasn't been tested extensively yet.

 # git-meld
 A simple extension to git that enables cleaner branching workflow without losing history.

+Version ?

 # The 'big idea' of git-meld